Parkes (NSW)

 Health performance in Parkes is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Approximately 51% of Parkes' total population (~5,654 people) has private health cover, slightly lower than the average SA2 area's rate of 58.3%.
-This compares to Rest of NSW's rate of 48.3%.
-The most prevalent medical conditions in Parkes are arthritis and asthma, affecting 9.7% and 9.7% of residents respectively.
-Conversely, 62.8% of residents report having no medical ailments, compared to 62.4% across Rest of NSW.
-As of the latest data (2016), Parkes has 19.9% of its population aged 65 and over (2,197 people), lower than the 23.8% recorded in Rest of NSW.
-The health outcomes among seniors in Parkes generally align with those of the broader population's health profile.
+Private health cover stands at approximately 51% of Parkes' total population (~5,658 people), slightly lower than the average SA2 area's 48.3%.
+The most common medical conditions are arthritis and asthma, affecting 9.7% and 9.7% of residents respectively.
+62.8% of residents report no medical ailments, compared to 62.4% across Rest of NSW.
+Parkes has 19.9% of residents aged 65 and over (2,199 people), lower than the 23.8% in Rest of NSW.
+Health outcomes among seniors present challenges broadly aligned with the general population's health profile.

 Frequently Asked Questions - Health